 Because of its market clout Perkins may be able to obtain the builder’s risk insurance for the benefit of Thyme at either a lower cost or with better coverage terms – charging any premium for the insurance back to Thyme.
 While the option of having the general contractor purchase the builder’s risk is permitted under the AIA A201™- 2007, Thyme opts to purchase the builder’s risk coverage itself.
 Thyme’s owner Justin concludes that Thyme should control the builder’s risk insurance because the new facility represents such a large investment by Thyme – Justin directs Jennifer to purchase builder’s risk insurance directly.

 Amount, Types of Property and Scope of Coverage

-Jennifer has been told to look for a “completed value” builder’s risk insurance policy, meaning the building limit should at least be equal to the full contract value of the project when completed, including the value of any changes or modifications to building.
+Jennifer has been told to look for a “completed value” builder’s risk coverage, meaning the building limit should at least be equal to the full contract value of the project when completed, including the value of any changes or modifications to building.
 Jennifer learns that certain types of property not normally covered in a typical property insurance policy may be critical for builder’s risk insurance – such as coverage for temporary buildings & structures, temporary fencing, falsework2, the cost of excavation, site preparation, foundations and underground pipes.
-Jennifer also discovers that it is important in placing builder’s risk insurance to distinguish between new construction and the renovation of an existing building – builder’s risk insurance policies usually exclude coverage for an existing building that is being renovated.3
+Jennifer also discovers that it is important in placing builder’s risk insurance to distinguish between new construction and the renovation of an existing building – builder’s risk policies usually exclude coverage for an existing building that is being renovated.3

 As the Thyme manufacturing facility is new construction, Jennifer does not have to be concerned with coverage for the renovation of existing buildings.